Deep Learning Methods for Vessel Trajectory Prediction based on Recurrent Neural Networks: Experimental setup

-Finally, in Fig.~\ref{fig:predictions} we show the results obtained by the three models on a specific trajectory, which intersect the area $WP$ (Fig.~\ref{fig:compare_dist_b}) at three time steps.
-The sequence of predictions follows the temporal index $k$ on the given trajectory.
-We show that the ATTN labeled model is able to forecast very well vessel maneuvers many steps ahead; conversely, the unlabeled models (both MLP and ATTN) predict the correct direction only after the critical point on the branching at time step $k$.
-Note that ATTN models achieve better prediction performance than MLP at time $k+1$ proving themselves better suited for the specific prediction task.
-To evaluate the performance in Fig.~\ref{fig:predictions} at time stamp $k+1$, we measure the haversine distance $ d_{H}(\hat{\mathbf{y}}_h^{k+1}, \mathbf{y}_h^{k+1})$ in nautical miles with a $3$-hour prediction horizon between the predicted position $\hat{\mathbf{y}}_h^{k+1}$ and the target position $\mathbf{y}_h^{k+1}$; reading the chart, the prediction error of the labeled ATTN model is $1.36$ nmi, the error of the unlabeled ATTN model is $1.91$ nmi, and the error of the unlabeled MLP model is $4.33$ nmi (three times higher than the labeled ATTN).
+\rev{Finally, in Fig.~\ref{fig:predictions} we show the results at four time steps (the predicted sequences in the left column, the attention weight scores from the unlabeled recurent model in the middle column, and the attention weight scores from the labeled recurrent model in the right column) obtained by four trained models on a specific trajectory, which intersects the area $WP$ (Fig.~\ref{fig:compare_dist_b}).
+The predictions are computed with the sliding window approach already discussed (see Section~\ref{se:segmentation}), and the sequence of predictions follows the temporal index $k$ on the given trajectory.} We show that the labeled models \rev{(both MLP and EncDec-ATTN)} are able to forecast \rev{the vessel's position many time steps before the maneuvering point (see Figs.~\ref{fig:prediction1} and~\ref{fig:prediction2});} conversely, the unlabeled models predict the correct direction only after the \rev{(branching)} critical \rev{position is observed} at time step $k$ \rev{(see Figs.~\ref{fig:prediction3} and~\ref{fig:prediction4})}. \rev{Intuitively, the labeled models can achieve better prediction performance because the additional information allows going from a higher modality prediction task to a lower modality one.
+In other words, the intention information enables labeled models to exclude well in advance paths that are incompatible with the actual vessel's destination.} \rev{Moreover, to quantify the error of the predictions shown in the left column of} Fig.~\ref{fig:predictions}, we measure the haversine distance $d_{H}(\hat{\mathbf{y}}_h^{k+1}, \mathbf{y}_h^{k+1})$ in nautical miles with a $3$-hour prediction horizon between the predicted position $\hat{\mathbf{y}}_h^{k+1}$ and the target position $\mathbf{y}_h^{k+1}$. \rev{Reading Table~\ref{tbl:new}, we also note that the EncDec-ATTN model in general achieves better prediction performance than the MLP.
+The only exception is at time $k+1$, when the labeled MLP is slightly better than the labeled recurrent model.
+In the following section, we explore how the attention mechanism can be used to interpret the neural model decisions.}